The General Intelligence Benchmark

-In 2019, François Chollet - creator of Keras, an open-source deep learning library adopted by over 2.5M developers, published "On the Measure of Intelligence" where he introduced the "Abstract and Reasoning Corpus for Artificial General Intelligence" (ARC-AGI) benchmark to measure intelligence.
+In 2019, François Chollet - creator of Keras, an open-source deep learning library adopted by over 2.5M developers - published the influential paper "On the Measure of Intelligence" where he introduced the "Abstract and Reasoning Corpus" for Artificial General Intelligence (ARC-AGI) benchmark to measure fluid intelligence.

 Intelligence is measured by the efficiency of skill-acquisition on unknown tasks.
 Simply, how quickly can you learn new skills?